|

 Health Check and Vaccinations

-Schedule a vet visit 2-3 weeks before your trip.
-Make sure all vaccinations are up-to-date, especially rabies and kennel cough.
+Book a vet appointment about 2-3 weeks before your trip.
+Double-check that your dog’s vaccinations are current, especially rabies and kennel cough.

 Ask your vet about: